The Promised Return of the Culture Hero

 Thus says the Lord: Behold, I will lift up my hand to the gentiles and set up my standard to the people.
 And they shall bring your sons in their arms, and your daughters shall be carried upon their shoulders.
 And kings shall be your nursing fathers, and their queens your nursing mothers.
 Isaiah 17, paragraph 8

 I think it’s possible this prophecy by Glouscap identifies his people as those this is prophesying about in the Bible.
-This passage is quoted in the Book of Mormon as well (three times!), as applying not just to Jews, but to the Lord’s people in this land too.
+This passage is quoted in the Covenant of Christ as well (three times!), as applying not just to Jews, but to the Lord’s people in this land too.

 Here the passage is expounded on in 2 Nephi:

-Glouscap promised that the European’s children would be as his peoples’ children, and the Book of Mormon prophesies through the words of Isaiah that the people of this land’s children would be carried as the gentiles’ own children.
-I don’t know exactly how this will look, but I do believe this will happen, if it hasn’t already, or isn’t in the process of happening now.
+Glouscap promised that the European’s children would be as his peoples’ children, and the Covenant of Christ prophesies through the words of Isaiah that the people of this land’s children would be carried as the gentiles’ own children.
+I can't declare with certainty exactly how this will be fulfilled, but I do believe this will happen, if it hasn’t already, or isn’t in the process of happening now.

 The last similarity I see in this depiction of Glous’cap is in his care for each individual that came to see him off.
 He passes among them “with a word for each one.”
-This is like the individual care and attention of Christ when he first appeared to the people of the Book of Mormon:
+This is like the individual care and attention of Christ when he first appeared to the people He visits in the Covenant of Christ:

-And it came to pass that the multitude went forth, and thrust their hands into his side, and did feel the prints of the nails in his hands and in his feet.
-And this they did do, going forth one by one, until they had all gone forth and did see with their eyes, and did feel with their hands, and did know of a surety, and did bear record that it was he — of whom it was written by the prophets — that should come, and that when they had all gone forth and had witnessed for themselves, they did cry out with one accord, saying, Hosanna!
-Blessed be the name of the Most High God!
-And they did fall down at the feet of Jesus and did worship him.
-3 Nephi 5, paragraph 5
+And the people went up and put their hands in His side and felt the nail marks in His hands and feet.
+They did this — going up one by one until they had all gone up — and saw with their eyes and felt with their hands and knew for certain and testified it was He the prophets wrote about, who was to come.
+When they had all gone up and witnessed for themselves, they cried out as one: Hallelujah!
+Blessed is the name of the Most High God!
+And they fell down at Jesus’ feet to worship Him.
+3 Nephi 5, paragraph 5-6

-Christ allows a personal moment for each individual to come and know Him from what is described as a “great multitude."
+Christ allows a personal moment for each individual to come and know Him from what is described as a “large number."
 That must have been a very time consuming thing!
 While Glous’cap did his in farewell, and Christ did His in greeting, yet these two figures seem to have had a similar heart in what they did.

 Ojibwe/Chippewa